Avvvvvvie/beavergang-mc/README.md

 Did you ever want to play beaver gang in minecraft?
 No?
 Well now you can anyways.

 ## Versions
 The 2.0 version was tested in 1.19.4 rc-2 and 1.20.1.
-Starting from 1.20.5 upwards, it will not be compatible anymore.
+Starting from 1.20.5, it will not be compatible anymore.

 ## How to use:
 After putting the datapack and the resource pack in their respective folder, run `function beavergang:setup`.